coderobe/archlinux-steamlink/README.md

 ## Todo
 - Figure out a way to load a custom kernel
   - kexec fails
+- Maybe open a fd to /sbin/init in `handoff` before mounting it, saves us from copying it to tmpfs

 ### Special thanks
 - [grawity](https://github.com/grawity): `handoff` idea, debugging